snow removal in parking lot

 “That actually ends up costing you more,” he says.
 “If you wait until after there’s more than two inches, it’s not fresh snow anymore.
 It’s hard and compacted.
 Snow is cleared faster and with less labor if we come out earlier.”

-Concerned that pre-treating your property before a storm will increase your budget?
+Concerned that pre-treating your property before a storm will increase your snow removal cost?

 Not necessarily, Schneider says.